noobpwnftw/chessdb/README.md

 https://www.chessdb.cn/cdb.php

-Also the non-HTTPS link should also work and it is recommended if you intend to run large amounts of queries.
+Also the non-HTTPS endpoint should also work and it is recommended if you intend to run large amounts of queries.

 - A status page showing current database statistics: